alexandrumilu/alexandrumilu.github.io/_posts/2019-03-30-value-iteration.md

 $$T^*V^* = V^*.$$

 The value iteration algorithm is similar to the algorithm of computing the value of the policy presented above.
 Start with a value function $V_0$  and a policy determined using the formula below.
-Then at each step compute $V_{n} = T^*V_{n-1}$ and
+Then at each step compute $$V_{n} = T^*V_{n-1}$$ and

 $$\pi_n(s) = \arg\max_{a\in A} (r(s,a)+\gamma \sum_{s'} p(s'\vert s,a)V_n(s')),\forall s \in S $$

-We will show that $V_n$ converges to the value function of the optimal policy and thus the policy converges to the optimal policy.
+We will show that $$V_n$$ converges to the value function of the optimal policy and thus the policy converges to the optimal policy.

 **Banach's Fixed Point Theorem**